deadlydog/PowerShell.tiPS/ReadMe.md

 ## 💬 Description

-`tiPS` is a cross-platform PowerShell module that provides PowerShell tips.
+`tiPS` is a cross-platform PowerShell module that provides PowerShell tips for things like:
-This includes learning about things like:

-- PowerShell features
-- PowerShell best practices
+- PowerShell features and best practices
 - PowerShell modules
+- Terminal keyboard shortcuts
+- Editor extensions to help with PowerShell development
 - PowerShell communities and events

 tiPS provides a low-effort way to learn new things about PowerShell, and help you become a better PowerShell user.

-tiPS is a community driven project.
+tiPS is community driven.
 Have a tip, module, blog post, or community event that you think others may find valuable?
 See the Contributing section below for how to add your tips to tiPS.